tlorentzen/Buddy/README.md

 # Buddy
-This is a list made for international students moving to Aalborg.
-Here you can find places to eat, drink and experience Aalborg.
+This is a list made for international students moving to Aalborg and was initiated 2019.
+Here, you can find places to eat, drink and experience Aalborg.
 The list is made based on the personal experiences of its creators and will be updated.

 ## Corona (COVID-19)
 * [Coronasmitte (Information)](https://en.coronasmitte.dk/)